Curriculum Vitae for Tamara Stimatze

 Ph.D., Psychology, New xico State University, Expected May 2018

 Minor: Applied Statistics

-Dissertation: The Culture of Social Class and Different Psychological Outcomes
+Dissertation: Social Class in the Classroom, Norms, and Educational Outcomes

 M.S., Psychology, Emporia State University, Emporia, KS 2012

 Thesis: Sexual Attitudes – The Effect of Gender on Perceptions of Infidelity

 B.S., Psychology, Emporia State University, Emporia, KS 2010

 Internships and Research Positions